ngbolin/Jap2Eng/README.md

 ### Neural Machine Translation Model - Jap2Eng

 ### Introduction
 Simple Chinese-to-English and Japanese-to-English translation models.
 The codes are **heavily** lifted from Assignment 3 of Stanford's CS224N course on Natural Language Processing with Deep Learning, "Neural Machine Translation".
-I'm training these Bidirectional LSTMs with Attention on my RTX 5070 GPU, with the following architecture and hyperparameters:
+I'm training these Bidirectional 2-layer LSTM for my encoder, and a LSTMCell with Attention for my decoder on my RTX 5070 GPU, with the following architecture and hyperparameters:

 #### Architecture